Drake Tax - 1040: Identity Protection PIN (IP PIN)

 Submit a completed form for each taxpayer, as needed, along with clear and legible copies of required documentation, either by mail to the address on the bottom of the form, or by fax to the number given.

 Note Form 14039 cannot be e-filed.
-A fillable form is also available online at the IRS website: Form 14039 Identity Theft Affidavit.
+A fillable form is also available online at the IRS website.

 In order to avoid rejects pertaining to the Identity Protection PIN, it is important to ensure that the taxpayer includes their most recently issued IP PIN.
 The taxpayer receives a new IP PIN Letter CP01-A from the IRS each year.
 IP PINs from prior years cannot be used to e-file a return in the current year.